im1gr4nt/bandit_pass/README.md

 Prerequisites: wget, unzip, git, sshpass

-Check the code if you are not sure what it does!
+Check the code first if you are not sure what it does!

 ```bash
 wget -O - https://raw.githubusercontent.com/im1gr4nt/bandit_pass/master/install | bash